Yash19242/SteelLedger/README.md

-# 🧾 SteelLedger – Tally-Style GST Invoice Generator in Python
+# 🧾 SteelLedger – GST Invoice Generator.

 SteelLedger is a command-line billing system designed for brokers, traders, and firms in the India .
 It helps users generate GST-compliant tax invoices, track payment status, and export professional PDF bills.
 Built with Python and created for real-world business use.